 Recovery Process Overview

-Due to the unique nature of the site, a firm timeline for the overall project or individual phases cannot be precisely defined at this time.
+Each phase of recovery operations will incorporate the findings of previous phases to inform subsequent work.
+Therefore, a firm timeline for the overall project or individual phases cannot be precisely defined.
 That said, the following list outlines the major anticipated phases of the project.

-1. Initial Battery De-Linking
+1. Initial Battery De-Linking and Removal

 Status: Complete

-2. Initial Battery Removal and Discharge
+3. Intact Battery Removal and De-Energization

-Status: Planning and Permitting
+Status: Planning & Permitting

-Status: Planning and Permitting
+Status: Planning & Permitting

 Status: Not Started